Abhishek-1613/Hate_Speech_ML_Project/README.md

 The project compares different machine learning models for hate speech detection, with detailed performance metrics for each model.
 For our Dataset, SVM and Random Forest were the best.

 ## Note
-You can also check a similar project in the repository named "ALternate_ML_IR_Project," which I did as an assignment for a company.
+You can also check a similar project in the repository named "Alternate_ML_IR_Project," which I did as an assignment for a company.